soleo/peapod-hackathon/README.md

 Hackathon Ideas in Peapod.

 ## When
 We are going to have a regular schedule for the hackathon event.
-The event will be hosted every Monday in [Peapod Propulsion Lab 9th Floor, The Loop](https://foursquare.com/v/peapod-propulsion-labs/526aba5e11d27edb8ead6088) if there is no cancellation notification.
+The event will be hosted every Tuesday in [Peapod Propulsion Lab 9th Floor, The Loop](https://foursquare.com/v/peapod-propulsion-labs/526aba5e11d27edb8ead6088) if there is no cancellation notification.

 ## How

 Pick any of ideas below or your own ideas, and hack it in 3 hour window, and try to demo it at the end of the Hackathon.
 No prizes, and no pressures.
 Just have fun , and show off your skills/ideas.

-## Past Activities

-- 3rd Hackathon
-    - Date: June 19nd, 2017 Monday 5:00 PM - 8:00 PM
-    - WIP: Peapod Swipe Protopying

-- 2nd Hackathon
-    - Date: June 12nd, 2017 Monday 5:00 PM - 8:00 PM
-    - WIP: Peapod Swipe Protopying

-- 1st Hackathon
-    - Date: May 24th, 2017 Wednesday 5:00 PM - 8:00 PM
-    - WIP: Peapod-CLI, SQLExport-cli, RoadNetVisualation

 ## List of ideas